jkirangw/WORMpipe/docs/source/index.rst

 Welcome to WORMpipe's documentation!
 ====================================

-This is a worm genome analysis pipeline for:
+WORMpipe is a genome analysis pipeline for:
 --------------------------------------------

 -  Quality control of hifi DNA sequence reads